 Priority Heavy pressure on shelf seas (biodiversity loss, climate changes, fisheries), lack in understanding of large marine ecosystem functioning and the context of ecosystem health indicators development for the Marine Strategy Framework Directive require to address those research topics at the relevant scale i.e. the regional approach.
-Recently questions have arisen in relation to how to identify relevant scales for various processes, and how to summarise ecoregion level information from disparate, non-continuous data (e.g. surveys using different gears, different modelling approaches, and different socioeconomic contexts).
+Recently questions have arisen in relation to how to identify relevant scales for various processes, and how to summarise ecoregion level information from disparate, non-continuous data (e.g. surveys using different gears, different modelling approaches, and different socio-economic contexts).
 Furthermore, standardisation of approaches has become a key topic, particularly as ecosystem assessment moves more towards the realms of advice.
 This presents particular challenges in the face of such diversity.
 The EAWESS working group will focus on North Atlantic European continental shelf.
 Regional area of interest includes the Celtic Seas (Celtic Sea, Irish Sea, West of Scotland), Bay of Biscay (French continental shelf, Cantabrian Sea) and Western Iberia (Iberian Upwelling, Gulf of Cadiz), involving five countries (Ireland, UK, France, Spain and Portugal).
-Resource requirements There is no resource implication for ICES.
-Working group program is based on synthesis of data and results from existing data sources and in line with existing funding/ scientific programs.
+There is no resource implication for ICES.
+Working group program is based on synthesis Resource requirements of data and results from existing data sources and in line with existing funding/ scientific programs.
 Scope of activities is dependent on this funding.
 Assistance from the ICES Secretariat and IEA Steering group Chair will be useful in identifying and making connections with relevant groups.
 Participants The Group is normally attended by some 8 members plus guests.
 Secretariat facilities None.
 Financial No financial implications.
-Linkages to ACOM and groups under ACOM Direct link to IEA steering group, ICES advice.
-Linkages to other committees or groups There is a very close working relationship with all the groups of IEASG.
-It is also very relevant to the Working Group on WGECO, WGCERP, WGSAM, WKIrish, along with stock assessment groups such as WGHANSA, WGBIE, WGCSE, WGMIXFISH.
+Linkages to ACOM and Direct link to IEA steering group, ICES advice. groups under ACOM There is a very close working relationship with all the groups of IEASG.
+It is also very Linkages to other commitrelevant to the Working Group on WGECO, WGCERP, WGSAM, WKIrish, along with tees or groups stock assessment groups such as WGHANSA, WGBIE, WGCSE, WGMIXFISH.
 Collaborations for the new ToRs have been instigated with WGSOCIAL, WGS2D, WGCOMEDA and WGMARS.
 The work and membership of this group is also critical to workshops such as WKEWIEA and WKINTRA which are co-chaired by group members, and feedback to the work of WGEAWESS.
-Linkages to other organizations DC- MAP- DG MARE, MSFD DG ENV, OSPAR.
+DC- MAP- DG MARE, MSFD DG ENV, OSPAR.
+Linkages to other organizations